shreyas5522/fullStack-Blog/Readme.md

    - **Create and Manage Posts:** Users can write, edit, and delete blog posts with rich content, including titles, subtitles, and images.
    - **Responsive Design:** The application is designed to be responsive and user-friendly, ensuring a smooth experience across devices.

-   This project serves as a comprehensive solution for blogging and contact management, showcasing the power of Flask as a full-stack web framework.
    ---
    ### Step 1: Install MySQL Server